 When to Stop Watering the Lawn in Fall

-More generally speaking, your grass does keep growing in autumn -- even if only in places where you are not aware of its growth, because these spots are hidden from human view; that is, it is growing underground.
+Your grass does keep growing for a good part of the autumn even when you are not aware of it because the growth is occurring only underground in the root system (where you can't see it).
 More specifically, there is growth activity taking place in the stolons of your grass.
 Such underground parts of your grass plants form their "foundation," if you will.
 The activity going on at the stolon level is important to the long-term health of your grass, helping it repair a summertime's worth of damage and getting it ready for the year ahead.

 As important as it is to water your lawn in fall until the ground freezes, it is just as important not to overwater it, either.
 If your area receives sufficient rainfall in autumn (one inch per week), you may only have to water lawn areas that have been overseeded or where new lawns have just been started.
 Overwatering can harm the root system of grass and furnishes an open invitation for fungus to invade your lawn.
 Fungal diseases thrive in areas with excessive moisture.

 Grass in lawn areas is more vulnerable to the spread of fungal diseases than most plants in your landscape are.
 A lawn is made up of countless individual grass plants packed tightly together.
 A fungus on one such grass plant is bound to spread to its neighbors.
 Think of a lawn as potentially being a highway for fungal infestations.
 This is why avoiding overwatering is so important.